Blowing up parliament: now there’s a celebration

 Note: please don’t before e-mailing me to tell me why Halloween is a global event with a long history.
 Yes, I know it started as the Pagan festival Samhain and probably originated in Ireland.
 I also know I don’t care – this festival bears little resemblance to what happens now.

 Now, back to the important stuff: Guy Fawkes Night, a night where we celebrate the foiling of the gunpowder plot.
 And how do we celebrate young Mr Fawkes failed plot to blow up the British Houses of Parliament back in 1605?
-By following his lead, of course.
+Er, by following his lead, of course.
 Imagine how big the event would be had he succeeded in his plan.

 Wikipedia has a nice rundown of the whole history of the event.